Skip to content

 “Something’s wrong,” she said, her voice nearly lost beneath the static hum of their equipment.
 “We need to leave.”

 August could barely conceal his frustration.
-He motioned for Christian to check the readings, but his son remained unmoving, his features a mask of quiet dread.
+He motioned for his son Christian to check the readings, but he remained unmoving, his features a mask of quiet dread.

 August knew that look.

 “It’s not what we thought,” Christian murmured.
-“I think this thing—” He hesitated, as if weighing his words. “—it’s not just a poltergeist.”
+“I think this thing—” He hesitated, as if weighing his words. “—it’s not an ordinary poltergeist.”

 August had heard enough.
-He had spent four decades chasing shadows, pulling whispers from dark places, unraveling the unseen like threads from a frayed quilt.
+He had spent four decades chasing shadows, pulling whispers from dark places, and unraveling the unseen like threads from a frayed quilt.
 They had encountered entities that could throw objects, scratch skin, and whisper threats in the night.
-They had faced worse than this.
+They had faced worse than this, and he wasn’t about to back down.

 He pressed on, walking through the narrow hallway toward the farthest room, the one that had drawn them here.
-The tenant—long since fled—had described things moving on their own, guttural voices coming from the walls, the sense of being watched even in an empty room.
-But August had felt it the moment he stepped onto the property.
-It had been waiting for him.
+The tenant, long since fled, had described things moving on their own, guttural voices coming from the walls, and the sense of being watched even in an empty room.
+As for August, he’d felt it—waiting for him—the moment he set foot on the property.

 A cold ripple passed through the house, bending the candlelight, and in the corner of his eye, August saw something move.